 - Not Supported: It does not start a new transaction, or it will not join an existing transaction (parent transaction).
-For example, if you specify the transaction as required at parent level (package level), and not supported at child level (Task, or Container).
-Transaction will not be applied at the child level.
+For example, if you specify the transaction as required at the parent level (package level), and not supported at the child level (Task, or Container).
+The SSIS transaction will not apply at the child level.

 - Supported: It does not start a new transaction, but it will join an existing transaction (if any).

-- Required: If there an existing transaction then it will join otherwise, it will start a new transaction.
+- Required: If they’re an existing transaction, then it will join.
+Otherwise, it will start a new transaction in SSIS Package.

 Transactions in SSIS Example

-In this article we will show you the steps involved in configuring the Transactions in SSIS with example.
+In this section, we show you the steps involved in configuring the Transactions in SSIS with example.
 For this, Drag two Execute SQL Tasks from SSIS Toolbar and drop it into the Control Flow region

 Rename the first task as the INSERTING DATA, and second SQL task as the UPDATING DATA